pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. equals
+1. and
-2. negative equals
+2. not equals
 3. not less equals than
-4. not greater than
+4. negative greater than
 5. greater or equals than
 6. greater than